Search ranking factor correlation studies are bullshit.

 Likewise, it’s not for marketers scared of numbers or statistics.

-Rather, these posts are for people who have always wanted to peek “behind the curtain” at Google’s algorithms.
-Consultants who want to justify their recommendations to clients with something more persuasive than a link to some “expert” blog post.
+Rather, these posts are for people who have always wanted to peek “behind the curtain” at Google’s algorithms and how the algorithms influence various search ranking factors.
 Founders who want to become five percent more efficient in their SEO work every month — and understand just how powerful that would be.

 We’re putting modern SEO best practices under the microscope.
 You’ll discover which expert recommendations are justified, and which are not.